 3002.4 Elevator car to accommodate ambulance stretcher.
-In buildings four or more stories in height where an elevator or elevators are provided, at least one of the elevators shall be capable of providing fire department personnel emergency access to all floors and shall have the elevator car of such a size and arrangement to accommodate a 24-inch by 76-inch (610 mm by 1930 mm) ambulance stretcher in the horizontal, open position.
-The elevator shall be identified by the international symbol for emergency medical services (star of life).
+Where elevators are provided in buildings four or more stories above grade plane or four or more stories below grade plane, at least one elevator shall be provided for fire department emergency access to all floors.
+The elevator car shall be of such a size and arrangement to accommodate a

+24-inch by 84-inch (610 mm by 2134 mm) ambulance stretcher in the horizontal, open position and shall be identified by the international symbol for emergency medical services (star of life).
 The symbol shall not be less than 3 inches (76 mm) high and shall be placed inside on both sides of the hoistway door frame on the designated and alternate landing floors required to be established by ASME A17.1.